tseanshih-rgb/DT2213-colour_sound-instrument/README.md

-# 🎨 Colour Sound Instrument
+# Colour Sound Instrument

 A real-time colour-to-sound synthesizer that turns your camera into a musical instrument.
 Point it at any colour and hear it — red roars, blue breathes, purple drifts.

-Built for **DT2213 Music Technology** at KTH Royal Institute of Technology.
+Built for **DT2213 DT2213 Musical Communication and Music Technology** at KTH Royal Institute of Technology.

 ---